HL7/davinci-pct/input/pagecontent/projects_and_participants.md

 > If you are interested in participating in the PCT project, information about our calls, minutes of past discussions, and other information can be found [here](https://confluence.hl7.org/pages/viewpage.action?pageId=116460399) on our HL7 Confluence page.

-The scope of this guide does not include coordination of benefits or more than one coverage.
-This does not serve as a replacement for eligibility, scheduling, prior authorization or other financial and administrative use cases.